CigarsSmoker/Clone/Rules-syntax.md

 Rules is used in a broad sense here: let's rather call them "directives".
 Most directives will be rules, hence I used "Your rules" in the dashboard.

 Each line is a directive.
 Empty lines will be skipped.

-The `#` can be used for commenting, and for each line, the parser will ignore the first occurrence of `#` and everything following it.
+The `#` character can be used for commenting, and for each line, the parser will ignore the first occurrence of `#` and everything following it.

 A directive starts with a directive keyword, immediately followed by the `:` which character is used to tell a parser that we are dealing with a directive keyword.